Practice overview

 • Acting (with Clare Stanley KC) for the defendant in ongoing, multi-party professional negligence proceedings arising out of the restructuring of a high-net worth individual’s assets.

-• Acting as junior London counsel in offshore proceedings concerning an extremely valuable estate and the validity of the deceased’s will.
+• Acting as junior London counsel in contentious probate proceedings in Hong Kong concerning an extremely valuable estate.

-• Acting as London counsel in offshore proceedings for blessing of a trustee’s decision to bring to an end a trust for the benefit of a Middle Eastern beneficiary.
+• Acting as London counsel in proceedings in the Channel Islands for blessing of a trustee’s decision to bring to an end a multi-billion dollar trust.

-• Acting as London counsel on behalf of one branch of a family in hostile takeover proceedings where the other branch of the family was seeking control of the trading business owned by an offshore trust.
+• Acting as London counsel on behalf of one branch of a family in proceedings in the Channel Islands in which the other branch of the family was attempting to seize control of the trading business owned by an offshore trust.

 Download Trusts, probate and estates: contentious CV